 Make-Ahead Tips

-- You can cook the pasta and chicken a day in advance.
+- You can cook the pasta and chicken a day in advance and refrigerate them separately (cook chicken to an internal temperature of 165°F).

 - Keep the dressing separate until a few hours before serving to prevent the salad from getting too soft.